ubports/docs.ubports.com/contribute/code.rst

 Assumptions
 -----------

 This page does not include information about how to develop applications or changes to Ubuntu Touch.
 To learn how to develop Ubuntu Touch components, see the :doc:`/systemdev/index` section.
-To learn how to develop applications, see the :doc:`/appdev/index` or :doc:`/contribute/preinstalled-apps` sections.
+To learn how to develop applications, see the :doc:`/appdev/index` or :ref:`preinstalledapps` sections.

 This page assumes you know how to write your changes, use Git to commit them, push them to GitHub or Gitlab as needed, fork a repository, and make a Pull Request (PR) on GitHub or Merge Request (MR) on GitLab.